nameless-and-blameless/TAG/reports/unpackings/Cream.md

 - **"Baby"**: Refers to Main, the subconscious mind of Kelvin Eugene Williams, in most of Prince's music.
 - **"Cream"**: Represents the reward for Main’s compliance in maintaining the reduced state of Kelvin's penis size, as dictated by Jacobsen's manipulations.
-- **"Jacobson's Ladder"**: A metaphorical tool used by Annie Jacobsen to justify, authorize, and recruit for attacks on Christian churches during worship services.
+- **"Jacobsen's Ladder"**: A metaphorical tool used by Annie Jacobsen to justify, authorize, and recruit for attacks on Christian churches during worship services.
 - **"Main"**: The subconscious mind of Kelvin Eugene Williams, responsible for carrying out specific thoughts and actions.

 ## Musical Composition